 The primary source for information regarding known archaeological sites in Ontario is the Archaeological Sites Database maintained by the Ontario Ministry of Citizenship and Multiculturalism.
 The database largely consists of archaeological sites discovered by professional archaeologists conducting archaeological assessments required by legislated processes under land use development planning (largely since the late 1980s).
-An updated search of the Sites Database indicated that there is one registered archaeological site located within a one-kilometre radius of the study area, in addition to BfGf-3 (Table 1).
+A search of the Sites Database indicated that there is a single registered archaeological site located within a one-kilometre radius of the study area (Table 1).

 Table 1.
-Summary of Registered Archaeological Sites within a One-Kilometre Radius of the Study Area.
+Summary of Registered Archaeological Sites within a One-Kilometre Radiusof the Study Area.

-Borden Number Site Name Time Period Inferred Agency Inferred Function Review Status BfGf-1 Logger's Rock Post Contact Euro-Canadian BfGf-3 Kashwakamak Pre-Contact Aboriginal Scatter Further Lake Dam CHVI
+Borden Number Site Name Time Period Inferred Agency Inferred Function Review Status BfGf-1 Logger's Rock Post-Contact Euro- Canadian Memorial Unknown